 A map showing the location of Fıstık Parkı in Turkey

-The pistachio nut park in Gaziantep was opened in the spring of 2016 and combines nature, agriculture, and recreation aesthetics.
+The pistachio nut park in Gaziantep was opened in the spring of 2016 by Gaziantep Metropolitan Municipality and combines nature, agriculture, and recreation aesthetics.

 First, the pistachio nut is highlighted in several ways.
 There are pistachio nut gardens all over the park.
 Even though it is a public park, the pistachio nut trees are conserved and protected and provide samples for the nearby Pistachio Nut Research Institution.